gammasoft71/xtd/docs/parameter_design.md

 **✔️ DO** use the least derived parameter type that provides the functionality required by the member.

-For example, suppose you want to design a method that chnage the size of any control.
+For example, suppose you want to design a method that change the size of any control.
 Such a method should take xtd::forms::control as the parameter, not xtd::forms::button or xtd::forms::text_box, for example.

 **❌ DO NOT** use reserved parameters.